determined-ai/determined/master/erd.md

 ### Sequence Number

+A postgres sequence, applied to each record in a single table.
+The sequence number for a record is set when it is first created, and set again on each update.
+That means the sequence number for a record corresponds to how new that record is within its table.

-A monotonically increasing sequence of records in a single table.
-Each table will have its own sequence, and the sequence number of records in one table are not related to the sequence numbers of other tables.
+The sequence number of records in one table are not related to the sequence numbers of other tables.

 ### Event

-A message sent to the streaming client.
-Various event types exist:
+Something happens server-side.
+Various kinds of events exist:

 - Insertion
 - Update
 - Deletion
 - Appearance
 - Disappearance
+- Fallin
 - Fallout

+### Message

+Something sent to a streaming client.
+There are only two kinds of messages:

+- Record: works like an upsert
+- Deletion: just the primary key of the record deleted

+The server/client protocol is intentionally simple and declarative.
+Additionally, a client shouldn't be able to tell the difference between a deletion and a disappearance, in the same way that it can't tell the difference between 404 due to nonexistence vs 404 due to RBAC.

 ### Streaming Client